amartinm7/social-network-challenge/README.md

 - review the signature of the methods
 - review the name of the test methods
 - review the messages of the test methods
+- isolate interfaces for query and for command (save)
+- don't use the user object in the front layer and others.
+USer VO as argument in the methods
+- review the tests ignore

 ## profiles